WHY URUGUAY

 In fact, more than 20 Uruguayan players have defended the Rossoblu jersey, including Enzo Francescoli, Fabian O’Neill, Nelson Abeijon, Pepe Herrera, Dario Silva, Diego Lopez, Nahitan Nandez and Diego Godin.

-To which are added the coaches: Oscar Tabarez, Gregorio Perez, and again ex captain Diego Lopez.
+And we can’t forget the coaches: Oscar Tabarez, Gregorio Perez, and, once again, ex captain Diego Lopez.

-Going to Uruguay is for me a tribute to all of them.
+For me, going to Uruguay is a tribute to all of them.

-I’m accustomed to visiting multiple countries during my travels, so when I booked flight to Argentina, Uruguay immediately entered the list.
+I’m used to travelling to lots of different countries, so when I booked a flight to Argentina, I decided to add Uruguay to the list.

-As soon as I landed in Buenos Aires, I went immediately to the port to embark for Colonia and then by bus to Montevideo.
+As soon as I landed in Buenos Aires, I went straight to the port to catch the boat to Colonia, and then took a bus from there to Montevideo.

 HOW TO GET TO URUGUAY